 Forced Marriage: Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some communities use religion and culture as a way to coerce a person into marriage.
-Schools can play an important role in safeguarding children from forced marriage.

-The Forced Marriage Unit (FMU) has created: Multi-agency practice guidelines: handling cases of forced marriage (pages 75-80 of which focus on the role of schools and colleges) and, Multi-agency statutory for dealing with forced marriage, which can both be found guidance https://www.gov.uk/government/publications/the-right-to-choose-government-guidance-onforced-marriage.
-School and college staff can contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fcdo.gov.uk.
+Schools and colleges can play an important role in safeguarding children from forced marriage.
+There are a range of potential indicators that a child may be at risk of forced marriage, details of which can be found www.gov.uk/government/publications/the-right-to-choose-government-guidance-on-forced-marriages.
+School staff can also contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fco.gov.uk.